scepman/csr-request/enroll-certificate/README.md

     - AppConfig:DbCSRValidation:AllowRenewals = true
     - AppConfig:DbCSRValidation:ReenrollmentAllowedCertificateTypes = Static

-Parameters:
+Parametetrs for the command:
 1. SCEPman instance URL
-2. Certificate to be renewed (file name)
+2. Certificate to be renewed (name of PEM encoded certificate file)
-3. Private key of certificate to be renewed (file name)
+3. Private key of certificate to be renewed (name of PEM encoded key file)
-4. Root certificate (file name)
+4. Root certificate (name of PEM encoded certificate file)
 5. Renewal threshold (# of days): certificate will only renew if expiring in this (or less) many days

 Example command: